Dr. Jennifer L.M. Rupp, FRSC Principal Investigator

 Member of the National Academy Leopoldina

-Prof. Rupp FRSC (* 1980) earned her PhD degree at ETH Zurich Switzerland and was affiliated as a visiting and senior scientist at MIT (2012-2011) and the National Institute of Materials Science (NIMS) in Tsukuba, Japan (2011).
-She was a non-tenure track Assistant Professor at ETH Zurich (2012-2016), where she held two prestigious externally funded career grants, namely an ERC Starting Grant (SNSF) and Swiss National Science Foundation (SNF) professorship.
-In 2017, she joined as faculty MIT, where she was promoted from Assistant to Associate Professor the Department of Materials Science and Engineering and Department of Electrical Engineering and Computer Science (MIT).
-Recently, she joined TU Munich in the Department of Chemistry as professor in Chemistry as well as TUM International Energy Research as CTO.
-She is also an appointed Academic Director of the TUM Venture ChemSpace to foster tech transfer and startups.
-In 2023 she co-founded and serves as CSO of Qkera GmbH, a German solid electrolyte material producer targeting inexpensive, sinter-free, low CO2 footprint solid chemistries.
+Prior she earned her PhD degree at ETH Zurich Switzerland and was affiliated as a visiting and senior scientist at MIT (2012-2011) and the National Institute of Materials Science (NIMS) in Tsukuba, Japan (2011).
+She was a non-tenure track Assistant Professor at ETH Zurich (2012-2016).
+In 2017, she joined as faculty MIT, where she was promoted from Assistant to Associate Professor the Department of Materials Science and Engineering and Department of Electrical Engineering and Computer Science (MIT) till 2023.

-She has published more than 125 papers, holds more then 25 patents, and, being a frequent speaker and panel member of the World Economic Forum, enjoys discussing material tech trends on the theme of energy with the public, economists and policy makers.
+She has published more than 145 papers, holds more 27 patents, and being a frequent speaker in the public such as a panel member of the World Economic Forum, enjoys discussing material tech trends on the theme of energy with the public, economists and policy makers.
 Rupp also enjoys engaging with companies all around the world through both consultancy and collaborations focused on material processing, business, and electrochemical device & product engineering (e.g. battery, sustainable fuel processing, sensing, electronic companies).
-She is one of the few female advisory board members on battery ceramic material manufacture (i.e. at Unifrax and others).
-She is an appointed Fellow of the Royal Chemical Society in the UK, IEEE Advisory Board Member for Neuromorphic Computing, and serves on the editorial boards of Energy & Environmental Science, Advanced Energy Materials, Advanced Functional Materials and other journals.
-Since 2017, she has served as the Associate Editor at the Journal of Materials Chemistry A.